Ciara Mageean: Career

 Mageean tore her calf before the delayed 2020 Tokyo Olympics in 2021 and was eliminated in the heats of the 1500 m event.

 She had a successful 2022 season in which she was coached by Helen Clitheroe with the Manchester-based New Balance team.
 Mageean chose to skip the World Championships in Eugene, Oregon in July after contracting COVID-19 the previous month, and focused on the Birmingham Commonwealth Games and European Championships Munich 2022 held in August.
 She won the silver medal in the 1500 m at both competitions, in each case finishing second to Scottish athlete Laura Muir.
 On 2 September, the 30-year-old earned her first Diamond League victory, winning her specialist event at the Brussels' Memorial Van Damme ahead of Muir.
 Mageean broke the four-minute barrier for the first time, and Sonia O'Sullivan's Irish record set in 1995, by more than two seconds.
 She achieved a personal best of 3:56.63, as her previous fastest time was 4:00.15, set in the 2019 World Championships final in Qatar.
 Six days later, she came second in a tactical race at the Zürich Diamond Race final, finishing only behind two-time Olympic and World champion Faith Kipyegon.

 In August 2023, Mageean finished fourth in the final of the World Championships 1500 m.

 On 23 December 2023, Mageean became the parkrun female record holder with a time of 15:13 set in Victoria Park, Belfast.

 On 9 June 2024, Mageean won the gold medal in the 1500 metres at the 2024 European Athletics Championships.

 Mageean withdrew from the 2024 Summer Olympics due to an Achilles injury.

 Personal life

 Mageean was awarded a UCD Ad Astra Elite Athlete Scholarship and graduated from University College Dublin with a BSc in physiotherapy in 2017.

 On 4 July 2025, Mageean announced that she had been diagnosed with cancer and had begun treatment, stating that she was focusing on recovery and requested privacy during the process.
+Mageean, an outspoken critic of Israel's genocide, disclosed that she had received death wishes for her stance advocating for Palestinians.

+In June 2026, Mageean disclosed that the diagnosis was stage 4 cancer of the bowel with a likely terminal prognosis.